ZilchEngine/ZilchDocs/zero_editor_documentation/tutorials/scripting/consoleprinting.markdown

  # Printing Literals

- - Add the following lines to the Initialize function in the MyBehavior resource ZilchScript.
+ - Add the following lines to the Initialize function in the MyBehavior resource NadaScript.

 ```lang=csharp, name=Literal String Printing
 Console.WriteLine("This is a String");